Alexander Aan: Reactions

-Alexander's arrest caused "outrage" among both domestic and international religious freedom activists, and several petitions were circulated calling for his release.
+Aan's arrest caused "outrage" among both domestic and international religious freedom activists, and several petitions were circulated calling for his release.
 Setara Institute director Hendardi described the requested sentence as "excessive", a demonstration of "the arbitrariness of the law and law enforcement officials", and a violation of the International Covenant on Civil and Political Rights, to which Indonesia is a signatory.
 Amnesty International responded by designating Alexander a prisoner of conscience, describing the sentence as "a serious setback for freedom of expression in Indonesia".
 The organization called for Alexander's immediate release.
 Human Rights Watch stated that Alexander's sentence suggested "a threat to Indonesia's religious minorities" in light of recent attacks by extremists.
 The Asian Human Rights Commission also called for Alexander's release, stating that his actions did not "pose a threat to public order" and were covered by freedom of religion.

-Atheist Alliance International began a campaign on Alexander's behalf, stating that his case "highlights the fundamental principles of freedom of expression and freedom of conscience and the discrimination faced by atheists, particularly in Islamic countries."
+Atheist Alliance International began a campaign on Aan's behalf, stating that his case "highlights the fundamental principles of freedom of expression and freedom of conscience and the discrimination faced by atheists, particularly in Islamic countries."
 An opinion column in The Jakarta Globe described the charges as "a blight on Indonesia's democratic credentials" and a threat to Indonesia's attractiveness to foreign investors.

 The Center for Inquiry, first supporting the petition of the Asian Human Rights Commission, organized a protest outside the Indonesian Embassy in Washington, DC on 18 June 2012, calling for Indonesian authorities to release and exonerate Aan.
 A second CFI-organized protest outside the Indonesian Consulate in New York City took place on July 6.
-CFI also sent a letter demanding for Aan's release to the Indonesia Embassy through its Office of Public Policy.
+CFI also sent a letter demanding Aan's release to the Indonesian Embassy through its Office of Public Policy.

-The Islamic Society Forum, a coalition of far right Islamist groups, stated that the potential five-year sentence was not enough, and that Aan should be executed.
+The Islamic Society Forum, a coalition of far right Islamist groups, stated that the potential five-year sentence was not enough and that Aan should be executed.
 The organization's secretary-general stated, "What he has done cannot be tolerated... it is important to prevent this group from spreading atheism in this country."
 The atheist Facebook group which he founded saw a surge in membership, up to 2,000.
 However, most of these were against atheists and Aan; some postings included calls for atheists to be beheaded and calling them cowards.